Reading and Phonics

 Once pupils are confident with the use of phonics to decode texts, they develop their fluency and comprehension through the Accelerated Reader Scheme.
 Pupils are given a variety of books to select from, both fiction and non-fiction texts, and are given the independence to choose books that excite them.
 Once they have finished reading a book, pupils complete a quiz to challenge their understanding of the text and develop key reading skills.

 Children from Reception and KS1 have a home reading record.
 Parents and Carers record their comments to share with adults in school and adults will look in this on a weekly basis.
 Children earn stars for reading 3 times at home and also for completing a book.

 Children in KS2 are provided with a Reading Star Journal which encourages children to engage with their reading at home by rewarding regular reading, completing and recording the fiction and non-fiction books they have read as well as choosing from a range of challenges to deepen their engagement with the books they have read.

 All pupils' wonderful reading efforts and achievements are celebrated within our Celebration Collective Worship with children earning certificates and badges for the stars they earn.

 Throughout the year we foster an excitement about reading by holding ‘world book day’ where classes complete various activities and dress up as book characters.
 We hold an annual 'Reading Aloud' competition through which we see a variety of genres performed with expression and confidence. as well as a sponsored read to develop reading stamina and regularity.

 We also have a developing relationship with the public library service.
 Pupils have the opportunity to visit Romsey library and learn how to use their library card to scan out books.
-We also encourage pupils to participate in the Hampshire libraries summer reading challenge as a way of continuing to work on developing reading skills outside of the classroom.
+We actively encourage pupils to participate in the Hampshire libraries summer reading challenge as a way of continuing to work on developing their reading skills and love of reading outside of the classroom.